remolaz/Raspberry_Pi_WiFi_HotSpot/README.md

 # Scripts for the Wi-Fi Hotspot

-Put the Scripts in your root folder: ./pi/
+Place the files in your root directory: /home/pi/

 To execute the scripts you first need to add the execution permission to both files.
 In the terminal write: